AutodeskGames/stingray-docs/source/stingray_help/plugins/add_remove_plugins.md

 ## Make a new plug-in visible to the Plugin Manager

-If you want to load a new plug-in that isn't already listed in the **Plugin Manager**, you can install it using either of the following methods:
+If you want to load a new plug-in that you have on your computer but that is not already listed in the **Plugin Manager**, you can install it using either of the following methods:

 -	Place the plug-in, along with any other files it requires, into one of the default search folders listed below.
 Press **F5** to refresh the list.
 -	Or, to add a plug-in from any other folder on your computer, click the **Add Plugin** button (top left) and browse to the location of the *.plugin* file.